Jim137/IMBA_Othello/README.md

 ## Background

-This is the final project for computational physics lab.
+This was the final project for computational physics lab.

 We want to construct a Hamiltonian for Othello game based on Ising Model.
 By minimizing the energy, we can find out the most stable state of the board to win the game.

 ## Introduction